The Carbon Cash-Back Solution

 One of those leading US economists, Professor Charles Wheelan of Dartmouth College, explains the power and benefits of the Carbon Fee and Dividend with Border Carbon Adjustments policy at the federal level.

-When asked what policies he would recommend at the state level to help prepare for a federal carbon price, Professor Wheelan answered: a moderate state carbon price.
-"It's like giving your own industries a head start". [start at 1:11:06]
+When asked what policies he would recommend at the state level to help prepare for a federal carbon fee, Professor Wheelan answered: a moderate state-level carbon fee.
+"It's like giving your own industries a head start".
+[Wheelan starts at 45:18]

 Carbon Pricing Explained with Chickens

-This video explains why carbon pricing is an efficient and comprehensive way to reduce climate pollution.
+This video explains how carbon pricing is a powerful and comprehensive way to reduce climate pollution.
 But it ends with a good question: "Who's willing to stomach the cost?"

 The Carbon Cash-Back solution is our best first step to reduce the main cause of climate change.